Assignment: Problems 9.2, 9.5, 9.8, 9.16, 10.2, and 10.11

 a) How many bits are in the logical address?

-The logical address is split into two parts: the page address and then the offset.
+The logical address is split into two parts: the page

+The page address must be able to reference 8 (or 23) distinct pages.
+This requires 3 address bits.
 The offset must be able to reference 1,024 (or 210) distinct words on each page.
 This requires 10 address bits.
+Therefore, 13 bits are required for the logical address.

 b) How many bits are in the physical address?

-The physical address is also split into two parts: the frame address and then the offset.
+The physical address is also split into two parts: the

+The number of frames is 32 (or 25), so that will require 5 bits.
 The size of the frame is the same as the size of the page, therefore this will require 10 bits, as described above.
+Therefore, 15 bits are required for the physical address.

 Considering the segment table on page 315, what are the physical addresses for the following logical addresses?